 Content marketing involves creating and publishing several forms of content and distributing them online.
 It can be blogs, articles, visual content, eBooks and any other form of content designed to attract and convert a specific group of people.

 One of the most popular content marketing campaigns was Coke’s ‘Share A Coke’ that allowed people to put their names on the side of Coke’s bottles.
 People went crazy and it became a hit all over the world!
-The hastag #shareacoke also resonated well with the target consumers.
+The hastag #shareacoke also resonated well with the target consumers for example.

 3. Social Media Marketing

-Social media platforms like Facebook Twitter and Instagram provide a great opportunity for businesses to directly connect with their customers to promote products, collect feedback build credibility and provide good customer experience.
+Social media platforms like Facebook, Twitter, and Instagram provide a great opportunity for businesses to directly connect with their customers to promote products, collect feedback build credibility and provide good customer experience.
 Social media marketing is perfect for companies that don’t have a big marketing budget.
-With just a little investment, youcan fetch in good conversions and increase business exposure.
+With just a little investment, you can fetch in good conversions and increase your business’s exposure.
 A lot of leading brands today use extensive social media listening to get primary data about consumer experiences and utilize the same for new product features and upgrades.

 For example, Airbnb’s social media marketing of their properties are designed to attract the interest of travelers from all over the world.

 4. Search Engine Marketing

 Do you see those ads that pop up on top, below and sides of Google search results, quite often in yellow or grey or even white backgrounds?

 Well, those are due to Search Engine Marketing (SEM) and are called “Google ads”.
 You can start bidding for the keywords you wish to rank for and avoid being worried for SEO or organic ranks.

 With Google Ads, you decide the keywords you want to rank for, with SEO or organic search, google decides the keywords and ranks for the web pages, globally.